sharathkumar-md/Chatwise/README.md

 TOGETHER_API_KEY=your_together_api_key_here

-You can get your API key from [Together.ai API Keys](https://api.together.xyz/settings/api-keys).
+You can get your API key from [Together.ai API Keys](https://api.together.xyz/settings/api-keys)

+    Note: You can integrate any other API of your choice

 ### 4. Start the Flask App